Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 Two different data sets gathered from Kaggle and Github for training two different Convolutional Nural Networks (CNN).
 The two-class classification model can differentiate between normal cases and covid cases.
 In this case, I had balanced number of images.
-In the multiclass classification project, the data was imbalanced.
-I used two common approaches for dealing with imbalanced data in image processing including class weight adjustment and over-sampling.
+In the multiclass classification project, the data was imbalanced and I used two common approaches for dealing with imbalanced data in image processing including class weight adjustment and over-sampling.

 The three lungs discuss definition is as follows.